 Cox is from Austin, Texas, where she played at Austin Juniors for 5 years, her Junior year of high school she placed first at the Lone Star Classic Tournament and won a National Championship in Dallas.
 Following her high school career, she played at Division I Oral Roberts University in Tulsa, Oklahoma.
 At Oral Roberts Cox started as a Freshman playing middle blocker.
 Her Sophomore year, Cox, earned most efficient hitter for the Golden Eagles with .299 hitting percentage.
 During her Junior year, she was recognized as Offensive Player of the week after earning 16 kills against Omaha.
 As a Senior Cox switched to Right Side Hitter and was awarded All Conference Team at the end of the season.

-Played volleyball for Tascosa from 2002-2006.
-Played collegiate volleyball at ENMU in Portales, NM from 2006-2009 earning All-conference honors.
-Holds the record at ENMU for most digs in a season as well as in a career.
-After graduation, I served as the WT graduate assistant for volleyball from 2011-2013.
-I have coached club for 8+ years including clubs in Amarillo, San Antonio (IMPACT Volleyball) and Oklahoma City (PEAK).
-I recently got married and moved back to Amarillo and am excited to coach club in Amarillo again!
+Caitlin played volleyball for Tascosa High School from 2002-2006.
+She played collegiate volleyball at ENMU in Portales, NM from 2006-2009 earning All-conference honors.
+Caitlin holds the record at ENMU for most digs in a season as well as in a career.
+After graduation, Caitlin served as the WT graduate assistant for volleyball from 2011-2013.
+She has coached club for almost a decade including clubs in Amarillo, San Antonio (IMPACT Volleyball) and Oklahoma City (PEAK).
+“I’m am excited to start my 3rd year of coaching for AEV!”

 Member at Large/Borger Representative/Coach